Understanding Gaussians

 question: What does this look like if I select two elements?
 What are the parameters of the resulting distribution.
 What should I expect the resulting distribution to be if I select all elements?
 Can you show that this expectation is correct?

 One consequence is that if you project a Gaussian onto one of the axes, the result is a univariate Gaussian along that axis.
 In terms of probability, this corresponds to taking a marginal.
-For example, if I measure the height and the distance between the shoulders in a population of women, I get a bivariate distribution which is highly correlated (you can predict one measurement from the other pretty well).
+For example, if I measure the height and weight in a population of female soldiers, I get a bivariate distribution which is highly correlated (you can predict one measurement from the other pretty well) as we saw above.
 The above result shows that if I know the combined measurement is Gaussian, then dropping one of the two dimensions automatically results in a Gaussian as well.

 With the example in the proof, we sample $\x$ from some Gaussian, and then only look at the distribution on $x_2$, disregarding the rest of the vector.
 If you followed the definition of marginalization, you would end up with a formula like